 Direction.
 Read and understand the statements.
-Choose the letter of the best answer among the choices given.
-Write the letter on the answer sheet provided.
+Write the letter of the best answer among the choices given on the answer sheet provided.

 - 1. Fertilization is the union of gametes.
 What happens after fertilization? - a.
 Haploid gametes are produced - b.
-Diploid gametes are produced - c.
-Haploid condition of the cell is restored - d.
-Diploid condition of the cell is restored - 2.
-The union of sperm cell and egg cell forms a zygote.
-Why is the resulting zygote referred to as diploid? - a.
-It contains 23 chromosomes in single pair - b.
-It contains 46 chromosomes in 23 pairs - c.
-It contains 46 chromosomes in single pair - d.
-It contains 92 chromosomes in double pairs - 3.
-Gametes are considered haploid cells.
+Diploid gametes are produced - c. haploid condition of the cell is restored - d. diploid condition of the cell is restored

+2. The union of sperm cell and egg cell forms a zygote.
+Why is the resulting zygote referred to as diploid?

+- a. it contains 23 chromosomes in single pair - b. it contains 46 chromosomes in 23 pairs - c. it contains 46 chromosomes in single pair - d. it contains 92 chromosomes in double pairs b. cytoplasm a. nucleus c. cell membrane d. cell itself

+3. Gametes are considered haploid cell.
 Which correctly describes a haploid cell? a. n b.
 2n c.
 N d.
-2N - During fertilization, two haploid cells with chromosomes unite to produce one diploid cell with chromosomes. - a.
+2N 4.
+During fertilization n, two haploid cells with chromoso mes unite to produc e one diploid cell with c hromosomes. - a.
 46,23 b.
 23,23 c.
 23,46 d.
-46,46 - 5.
-Fertilization describes how a haploid number gives rise to a diploid number.
-Which of the following describes haploid to diploid number?

-'''

-a.
-N-2n b. n-2n c.
-2n-n d.
-2N-N

-'''
+46,46 5.
+Fertilization descri of the following descr a.
+N-2n - 0 a diploid number.
+N d.
+2N-N Which a.
+23 pair of chromosomes b.
+46 pair of chromosomes c.
+23 chromosomes d.
+46 chromosomes

-- 6. A zygote is formed when egg cell and sperm cell unite.
-What particular part of the cell unites during fertilization? - a. nucleus b. cytoplasm c. cell membrane d. cell itself c.
-23 chromosomes
+6. A zygote is formed when egg cell and sperm cell unite.
+What particular part of the cell unites during fertilization?

-- 7. During fertilization, each gamete contributes a number of chromosomes to the resulting zygote.
+7. During fertilization, each gamete contributes a number of chromosomes to the resulting zygote.
 How many chromosomes does each gamete gives?

-- a.
-23 pair of chromosomes

-- b.
-46 pair of chromosomes

-- d.
-46 chromosomes - 8.
-Fertilization involves haploid cell and diploid cell.
-What is the difference between a haploid cell and a diploid cell in structure? - a. haploid cell is single stranded; diploid cell is single stranded - b. haploid cell is double stranded; diploid cell is single stranded - c. diploid cell is double stranded; haploid cell is double stranded - d. diploid cell is double stranded; haploid cell is single stranded - 9.
-Gametes undergo fertilization.
-Which of the following describes fertilization? - a. haploid gametes to diploid zygote b. haploid gametes to haploid zygote - c. diploid gametes to haploid zygote d. diploid gametes to diploid zygote - 10.
-What is transmitted by gametes to the zygote being formed? - a. the traits of sperm cell - b. the traits of egg cell - c. half the traits of both cell - d. all the traits of both cell
+8. Fertilization involves haploid cell and diploid cell.
+What is the difference between a haploid cell and a diploid cell in structure?

+- a. haploid cell is single stranded; diploid cell is single stranded - b. haploid cell is double stranded; diploid cell is single stranded - c. diploid cell is double stranded; haploid cell is double stranded - d. diploid cell is double stranded; haploid cell is single stranded

+9. Gametes undergo fertilization.
+Which of the following describes fertilization?

+- a. haploid gametes to diploid zygote c. diploid gametes to haploid zygote

+- b. haploid gametes to haploid zygote d. diploid gametes to diploid zygote

+- 10. What is being transmitted by gametes to the zygote formed?

+- a. the traits of sperm cell

+- b. the traits of egg cell

+- c. half the traits of both cell

+- d. all the traits of both cell